misteryco/ScrapyTask/README.md

 - collect the data,
 - output the data as json file, in folowing format:
 {
-"localisation": String, # only for localised version "name": String,
+"language": String, # only for localised version "name": String,
 "price": Double,
 "color": String,